mharen/mharen.github.io/blog/2012/2012-12-does-ios-report-usage-in-mebibytes-or.md

 ![2012-11-30-15.04.43%25255B1%25255D.png](2012-11-30-15.04.43%25255B1%25255D.png)

 10.4 MB.
-Well there you have it: <strong>it uses the base-10 definition.</strong>
+Well there you have it: **it uses the base-10 definition.**